heroku/heroku-buildpack-google-chrome/README.md

 but that's a read-only filesystem in a Heroku slug.
 You'll need to tell Selenium/chromedriver that the chrome binary is at `/app/.apt/usr/bin/google-chrome` instead.

-To make that easer, this buildpack makes `$GOOGLE_CHROME_BIN` available as an environment variable.
-This should make it easier to use the standard location locally and the custom location on Heroku.
+To make that easier, this buildpack makes `$GOOGLE_CHROME_BIN` available as an environment variable.
+With it, you can use the standard location locally and the custom location on Heroku.
 An example configuration for Ruby's
 Capybara: